18xx introduction

 For example, if there are two routes that visit exactly two cities and the

-train, the net revenue will be higher
+company owns a 2 train and a 2+2 train, the net revenue will be higher

-train operates the route that earns the greatest revenue.
+if the 2+2 train operates the route that earns the greatest revenue.

 So for a given (ordered) combination of \(R\) routes we need to explore all of the \(R\)-permutations of the company’s trains that are unique in their ordering of train types.

-This is implemented by n18route::perm::KPermutationsFilter
+This is implemented by n18route::perm::KPermutationsFilter, which internally

 iterates over all train k-permutations and skips over permutations that